Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.
 ## 0.17.35
-* add new lint rule `B014` - to validate if examples contain all defined properties in the schema
+* ISSUE: #776 add new lint rule `B014` - to validate if examples contain all defined properties in the schema
-  * ISSUE: #776
 * BOAT now supports multiple access control permissions within the tag `x-BbAccessControls` in the OpenAPI spec.
 It contains two parameters `description` which describes the relationship between the permissions and `permissions` which is an array of permissions with tags `resource`, `function` and `privilege`.
 * Improve generated client Class Name
 * Fix Jakarta native client generation options
 ## 0.17.30